Bunji Dam

 Bunji Dam is proposed large hydro-power project on Indus River in Bunji, Gilgit Baltistan, Pakistan.
 If built it would be Pakistan's second largest hydropower project.

-The feasibility study of the project was carried out by joint consultant firms Artelia and Sogreah Consultants of France, Nippon Koei of Japan and Development, Mott MacDonald of UK and Management consultants, MM Paksitan (Pvt.)
+The feasibility study of the project was carried out by joint consultant firms Artelia and Sogreah Consultants of France, Nippon Koei of Japan and Development, Mott MacDonald of UK and Management consultants, MM Pakistan (Pvt.)
 Ltd. (MMP), and DMC of Pakistan.
 The Gravity RCC dam will be 190 m high and will have an installed capacity of 7100 MW.
-In 2009, Pakistan and China signed a MoU for the construction of Bunji Dam.
+In 2009, Pakistan and China signed an MoU for the construction of Bunji Dam.
 The accord was signed between Ministry of Water and Power, Pakistan and Three Gorges Project Corporation, China.
 The construction cost of the dam is US$8.1 billion.

 Project description

 The project is located on Indus River near Gilgit.
-Power House and Dam sites are 560 km & 610 km, respectively from Islamabad.
+The power house and dam sites are 560 km & 610 km, respectively, from Islamabad.

-Water and Power Development Authority (WAPDA) completed the Pre-Feasibility report in March 2005.
+Water and Power Development Authority (WAPDA) completed the pre-feasibility report in March 2005.
 Consultancy agreement has been extended till September 2012.
-The Final Report was expected to be finalized and issue till September 30, 2012.
+The final report was expected to be finalized and issue till September 30, 2012.
 Ministry of Water and Power intended to implement the project through PPIB.
 Bunji Consultants JV is to complete the Design Report, preparation of Tender Documents and PC-I considering the completed and ongoing investigation up to September 30, 2012.
 Transmission Scheme for Dispersal of Power from Bunji Hydropower Project to Major Load Centers in the National Grid.
-The Estimated Cost of US$8.1 billion.
+The estimated cost is US$8.1 billion.